Inedo/inedo-docs/Content/proget/feeds/feed-overview/proget-administration-migrating-a-proget-feed.md

 #### Step 1: Find Feed ID and Storage Path

-Determine the feed ID of the source feed by visiting the "Admin" > "Manage Feed" page and looking at the ?feedId= part of the URL in the browser.
+Determine the feed ID of the source feed by navigating to it's "Manage Feed" page and looking at the "?feedId=" part of the URL in the browser.
 Then locate the package storage path from the source feed.

 #### Step 2: Execute Export Script

 Connect to the source instance's database using SSMS (for SQL Server).
-Next, Execute an [export script](https://gist.github.com/inedo-builds/3bfdf846fb78fdf5ecd03d736682679f) against your ProGet database, substituting the feed ID determined in step 1.
+Next, execute an [export script](https://gist.github.com/inedo-builds/3bfdf846fb78fdf5ecd03d736682679f) against your ProGet database, substituting the feed ID determined in Step 1.

 #### Step 3: Create a Feed

-Save the XML output from step 3 into a file, and copy the file to the server hosting the target's database.
+Save the XML output from Step 3 into a file, and copy the file to the server hosting the target's database.
 Then, create a new feed of the same type in the target instance.

 #### Step 4: Copy Contents

-Locate the package storage path of the target feed by visiting the "Admin" > "Manage Feed" page and copy all contents recursively from the path determined in Step 1 to this path.
+Locate the package storage path of the target feed by navigating to it's "Manage Feed" page and copy all contents recursively from the path determined in Step 1 to this path.

 #### Step 5: Execute Import Script